wjzhengsh/blockchain/howto/orderer_deploy_icp.md

 Alternatively, you can use the Helm CLI to install the Helm release.
 Before you run the `helm install` command, ensure that you [add your cluster's Helm repository to the Helm CLI environment ![External link icon](../images/external_link.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/app_center/add_int_helm_repo_to_cli.html "Adding the internal Helm repository to Helm CLI").

-You can set the parameters required for installation by creating a `yaml` file and passing it to the following `helm install` command.
+You can set the parameters that are required for installation by creating a `yaml` file and passing it to the following `helm install` command.

 ```
 helm install --name <helm_release_name>  <helm_chart> \